NaturalGIS/mapping_ecosystem_services/README.md

 ### Description

-The scripts are found here: https://github.com/NaturalGIS/mapping_ecosystem_services/tree/master/analysis_script and are distributed along with the QGIS plugin (but they can be downloaded and used in a completely independet way).
+The scripts are found here https://github.com/NaturalGIS/mapping_ecosystem_services/tree/master/analysis_script and are distributed along with the QGIS plugin but they can be downloaded and used in a completely independet way.

+### For GNU/Linux

+**init_postgis_database_linux.sh**: this script is meant to install and configure all the needed dependencies on a Ubuntu 18.04 (or derivate GNU/Linux distribution) machine:

+* PostgreSQL/PostGIS

+* gdal-bin

+The script also allows to create a database and a database user that can be used for the analysis of the data.
+Running this script is not mandatory if the computer being used has already a PostgreSQL/PostGIS installation and a database/database user (with write permissions) are already available to be used.

+**analyize_data_linux.sh**: this the script used to analyze one specific set of input data.
+The results are outputted as layers/tables inside the database and also as a Geopackage (GPKG) datasource.

+**analyize_data_batch_linux.sh**: it is a version of "analyize_data_linux.sh" made to process automatically multiple sets of iput data, typically a folder with > 1 Geopckage (GPKG) dataource in it.

 ### Data preparation

 The input data must be prepared in a very precise way.
 This can be easily done within Desktop GIS applications like QGIS.
+The scripts where tested using [GPKGs datasources](https://www.geopackage.org/) but is possible that other multi-layered datasources (i.e. Spatialite, ESRI file geodatabase, etc.) can work.

 The input layers must exist within a **single** Geopackage (GPKG) file (this file can be named in any way) that must contains two layers: